-An employee who discovers or suspects violations must inform Orion group’s Head of legal affairs and Corporate Internal audit immediately.
+An employee who discovers or suspects violations must inform Orion group’s Head of legal affairs or report the allegation or suspicion via Orion whistleblowing channel immediately.

 5. Investigation of Suspected Violations

-The Head of legal affairs together with the Corporate Internal Audit will handle and make decisions on all suspected acts that are reported or observed otherwise.
+The Head of legal affairs together with external Internal Audit service provider will handle all suspected acts that are reported or observed otherwise.
 An investigation plan will be made in each case and if necessary, the external specialists will be used in fraud investigation.
 The CEO will make the decision whether to refer the case to an external specialist agency for independent investigation.
 After the independent investigation, the CEO and appropriate senior management will make the decision on the necessary actions.